-In accordance with the American Bar Association's Standards for Approval of Law Schools, Standard 606 [2010 draft revision], we maintain in this Collection Policy a distinction between collecting with ownership and maintaining reliable access without ownership, while recognizing that both are necessary for compliance with the standard.
+In accordance with the American Bar Association's Standards for Approval of Law Schools, Standard 606 [see 2017-2018 ABA Standards], we maintain in this Collection Policy a distinction between collecting with ownership and maintaining reliable access without ownership, while recognizing that both are necessary for compliance with the standard.
 Therefore, in this document, "collect" means to acquire with ownership.
-That may mean acquisition in a tangible form such as hardcopy print or a microformat, or purchase of perpetual access online.
-The Law Library also maintains, by subscription to on-line services, access to many materials that we do not collect, and in this document we use "provide access to" when referring to such materials.
-We continue to collect in print some materials that are also accessible on the on-line services, because the print form offers convenience of use for many of our primary patrons.
+That may mean acquisition in a tangible form such as hardcopy print or a micro-format, or purchase of perpetual access online.
+The Law Library also maintains, by subscription to online services, access to many materials that we do not collect, and in this document we use "provide access to" when referring to such materials.
+We continue to collect in print some materials that are also accessible on the online services, because the print form offers convenience of use for many of our primary patrons.
 The balance between collecting and maintaining access remains in flux, with changes being driven by factors including increasing availability of online resources, increasing acceptability of online resources to our primary users, and budgetary restrictions.
-For some materials for which a change from collecting to providing access may be imminent, we indicate that in this document by saying "collect or provide access to."
+For some materials for which a change from collecting to providing access may be imminent, we indicate that in this document by saying, "collect or provide access to."

-The Law Library also takes into account in its collection decisions the availablity of some materials on free public websites.
-We facilitate our patrons' access to those websites by maintenance of an Internet Law Guide, and by the selective addition of links in our public catalog.
-We continue to collect in print some materials which are also available on free public websites, both for convenience of the print format and to assure permanence.
+The Law Library also takes into account in its collection decisions the availability of some materials on free public websites.
+We facilitate our patrons' access to those websites by maintenance of an Internet Law Guide.
+We continue to collect in print some materials that are also available on free public websites, both for convenience of the print format and to assure permanence.

 Purchases from Law Library funds are in principle for materials that will become part of the Law Library collections, usable by all library patrons (with appropriate restrictions).
 Law Library funds will therefore not be used to purchase material for the sole use of a faculty member or staff member.
 (The Law Library may, however, pay for expedited shipment, or inter- library service, for the benefit of a single faculty member.)

 For the other states and territories, we collect or provide access to one current annotated edition of the statutory code, the current court rules, selected historical codes and compilations, and the court reports as found in West Publishing Company's regional and supplemental reporters.
-Our selection of state codes to maintain in print is determined primarily by the needs of the Legal Research and Writing program.
 We have state attorney general opinions in microform through 1990 and provide access to state session laws in HeinOnline.
-We have most nominative and official state and territorial court reports through about 1993, but are currently subscribing to official court reports from New Jersey, New York, and Pennsylvania only.
+We have most nominative and official state and territorial court reports through about 1993.
+We are currently subscribing to official court reports from New Jersey, at both locations.
+New York is being collected at Newark, and Pennsylvania at Camden.
 We collect the current administrative codes of New Jersey and New York only.

 We collect or provide access to codes of local ordinances from municipalities in New Jersey to the extent available at reasonable cost.
-We collect or provide access to the local laws and regulations of New York City.
+We collect or provide access to the local laws and regulations of New York City at Newark.

 With respect to Native American legal materials, we currently collect only selected secondary sources.

-We rely on the online services Westlaw and LexisNexis for case-finding ability and citator service for our primary patrons, and on Westlaw Campus Research (provided by the University Libraries) for secondary patrons.
-We maintain in print a selection of state digests determined primarily by the needs of the Legal Research and Writing program, and the Atlantic Digest, and the complete ALR system and all the earlier annotated reports.
-We collect or provide access to the legal encyclopedias of national scope (current and historical editions); and we collect the current edition of New York Jurisprudence; if a New Jersey legal encyclopedia of comparable quality were published we would collect it.
+We rely on the online services Westlaw and LexisNexis for case-finding ability and citator service for our primary patrons, and on Westlaw Campus Research (provided by the University Libraries) and Fastcase for secondary patrons.
+We maintain in print a selection of state digests for New Jersey, New York (in Newark) and Pennsylvania (in Camden), and the complete ALR system and all the earlier annotated reports.
+We collect or provide access to the legal encyclopedias of national scope (current and historical editions); and we collect the current edition of Summary of Pennsylvania Jurisprudence 2nd and New York Jurisprudence; if a New Jersey legal encyclopedia of comparable quality were published we would collect it.

 The only Shepard's Citations unit that we maintain in print form is the New Jersey Citations.
 We are retaining non-current copies of other Shepard's units because they still provide some reference value.

-As a selective depository for United States government publications, we select material to serve the governmental information needs of Rutgers students and faculty, and the inhabitants of the 10th Congressional District.
-Bearing in mind that the district is also served by the regional depository at the Newark Public Library located a few blocks from us, as well as a selective depository at the John Cotton Dana Library on our campus, our selections are concentrated on law-related information.
+As a selective depository for United States government publications, we select material to serve the governmental information needs of Rutgers students and faculty, and the citizens of New Jersey.
+Our selections are concentrated on law-related information.

-We collect or provide access to all Congressional debates; all Congressional committee reports; selected Congressional committee hearings and prints; selected Congressional documents; Congressional bills; most independent study commission publications; most Presidential publications; most regulatory agency publications (other than detailed statistical and technical publications); most Justice Department publications; most judiciary publications; annual reports of all executive branch departments; census data for New Jersey and for the United States as a whole; annual statistics on education, housing, labor, and income; tax forms compilations; and selected other publications relating to our curriculum subjects or general reference needs.
+We collect or provide access to Congressional debates; Congressional committee reports; Congressional committee hearings and prints; Congressional documents; Congressional bills; independent study commission publications; Presidential publications; regulatory agency publications (other than detailed statistical and technical publications); Justice Department publications; judiciary publications; annual reports of all executive branch departments; census data for New Jersey and for the United States as a whole; annual statistics on education, housing, labor, and income; tax forms compilations; and other publications relating to our curriculum subjects or general reference needs.

 We do not collect agency editions of laws or regulations unless they include unique information or other added-value features not available in the official and commercial editions of the United States Code or in the Code of Federal Regulations.